webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-stacks.md

 various geometric primitives in another article](webgpu-primitives.html).

-Let's wrap our code that makes a vertex buffer into a function so we can call it twice, one for the cube and once for the cone.
+Let's wrap our code that makes a vertex buffer into a function so we can call it twice, once for the cube and once for the cone.

 ```js
 -  const { vertexData, numVertices } = createCubeVertices();